psparthiban21/psparthiban21/README.md

 **Notable Projects**
 - Rollout of log4j vulnerabilities fix using Ansible for the entire Gen 1 cloud@customer infrastructure.
 - POC of Oracle cloud DevOps pipeline for Internal Python apps.
-- Standardization of logging for Sanity scripts using Python.
-Created a shared library for the same.
 - Implemented an Ansible playbook to standardize repeated tasks and troubleshooting for Oracle Linux.
 Reduced manual efforts and Mean Time to Resolution (MTR) of incidents.
 - Configured telemetry using Prometheus and Grafana for Oracle Gen2 Cloud services.
 - Upgraded the storage software for 1000+ customers on Oracle Gen1 Cloud@Customer, bringing them under compliance.